-All participants in this study were guilty in the sense of having concealed birth date information.
-The experimental group was run through the one-stimulus birthday paradigm described above in 3 successive weeks.
+Procedure: All subjects in this study were guilty in the sense of having concealed birth date information.
+The experimental group was run through the 1-stimulus birthday paradigm described above in three successive weeks.
 In the first week, they were completely naïve about the countermeasure, and were told that the first experiment was simply to demonstrate the ability of the P300-based concealed information test to detect behaviorally denied autobiographical information.
 In the second week, they were instructed in the countermeasure.
-They were specifically told to execute the covert finger press upon encountering the first nontarget, nonprobe, that is, irrelevant stimulus, the covert toe wiggle upon encountering the second irrelevant, and the mental visualization of being slapped by the instructor upon encountering the third irrelevant.
+They were specifically told to execute the covert finger press upon encountering the first non-target, nonprobe, i.e., irrelevant stimulus; the covert toe wiggle upon encountering the second irrelevant, and the mental visualization of being slapped by the instructor upon encountering the third irrelevant.
 They were told explicitly to do nothing upon seeing the fourth irrelevant, which would take care of itself by being the only irrelevant stimulus requiring no response-an oddball in that sense.
-In the third week, the participants were told to perform without the countermeasure, as they had done the first week.
+In the third week, the subjects were told to perform without the countermeasure, as they had done the first week.

-The control group completed the protocol as in the first week for the experimental participants, and they proceeded that way for all 3 weeks.
-We told them, truthfully, that we were interested in possible changes in the patterns of responses over a 3-week period.
+The control group was simply run as in the first week for the experimental subjects, and they were run that way for all three weeks.
+We told them, truthfully, that we were interested in possible changes in the patterns of responses over a three week period.
 The timing parameters of stimulus presentation and duration were just as in the first experiment.
-For all participants, each run consisted of a minimum of 180 trials with each of the four irrelevant, one probe, and one target stimuli, each repeated a minimum of 30 times, yielding average ERPs of at least 30 sweeps each.
+For all subjects, each run consisted of a minimum of 180 trials with each of the 4 irrelevant, 1 probe, and 1 target stimuli, each repeated a minimum of 30 times, yielding average ERPs of at least 30 sweeps each.